 D096 - Fundamentals of Diverse Learners - Fundamentals of Diverse Learners is a key component of WGU's Professional Core and is a required course for all initial licensure candidates.
 This course prepares candidates to consider and address the wide range of learning needs in the classrooms of today.
 This course teaches candidates to identify and support the needs of diverse populations of learners, including, for example, students with disabilities (Including Dyslexia), students who are English language learners, and students who are gifted and talented.
 Practical strategies for differentiating instruction while creating a safe, inclusive, and culturally responsive learning environment are explored.
 This course helps candidates develop skills for partnering with parents and advocating for all students, particularly those impacted by provisions of IDEA and Section 504 of the Rehabilitation Act.
-Multitered systems of support are addressed to prepare candidates will engage in four hours of preclinical experiences that include a simulated teaching experience in which skills learned can be applied.
+Multitiered systems of support are addressed to prepare candidates for their future classrooms as they seek to select appropriate instructional practices and interventions to best serve their students.
+Candidates will engage in four hours of preclinical experiences that include a simulated teaching experience in which skills learned can be applied.
 Cross-cutting themes of technology and diversity are interwoven for further development.

 D097 - Educational Foundations - Educational Foundations is a key component of WGU's Professional Core and is a required course for all initial licensure candidates.
 The course provides candidates with early classroom experience where they observe multiple school settings at three different levels of schooling and interview an educator to learn how state standards and various legal and ethical issues affect classrooms today.
 The course also provides candidates with opportunities to gain foundational knowledge about what it means to be a teacher in the current educational context while exploring their future role within the larger landscape of historical and cultural influences.
 This course ensures candidates have a firm grasp on important issues affecting educators including state standards-based curriculum, legal and ethical requirements affecting educational opportunities, and professionalism, preparing them for subsequent coursework within the Professional Core and their content area major courses.
-Five preclinical hours are interwoven throughout this course, and cross-cutting themes of technology and diversity are introduced for further development throughout the candidate's programs.
+Five preclinical hours are intervoven throughout this course, and cross-cutting themes of technology and diversity are introduced for further development throughout the candidate's programs.

 D098 - Digital Marketing - This course provides students with a knowledge of digital marketing and an introduction to specializations within digital marketing.
 Foundational knowledge in the areas of content marketing, digital advertising, search engine optimization, social media, web development and analysis, and marketing automation is provided.
 Students gain a broad overview of digital marketing and an opportunity to explore specific areas of specialization within the field of digital marketing to understand how digital marketing is integrated within a firm's overall marketing strategy.
+D099 - Sales Management - This course provides students with knowledge on the sales profession, customer relationship management, and sales

 D099 - Sales Management - This course provides students with knowledge on the sales profession, customer relationship management, and sales management functions.
 Students gain insights into the sales process, the relationship between sales and marketing, and the responsibilities of sales management within both business-to-consumer (B2C) and business-to-business (B2B) selling environments.